tinachentc/kernel-learning-in-ridge-regression/README.md

 - scikit-learn==1.2.2

 ## Pipeline:
-1. For reproducing figures in our paper:\
+- For reproducing figures in our paper:\
 See folder `reproducing commands`.

-2. For using kernel learning on the example data (or on your own data):\
+- For using kernel learning on the example data (or on your own data):\
-Two options are provided:\
+Two options are provided:
-   (1) training and testing data are provided: use argument `--data train path,test path`
+   - training and testing data are provided: use argument `--data train path,test path`

-   (2) training, validation and testing data are provided: use argument `--data train path,test path,validate path`
+   - training, validation and testing data are provided: use argument `--data train path,test path,validate path`\
 See folder `example simulated data`.

 <!-- ## Commands for reproducing figures in our paper: